Binocular vision: Aniseikonia

-Stereoblindness

-Stereoblindness is the inability to perceive binocular depth.

 Stereopsis tests

 In stereopsis testing (abbreviated to stereotesting), stereograms are used to measure the presence and sharpness of binocular depth perception (stereopsis).

-There are two types of common clinical tests: random dot stereotesting and contour stereotesting.
+There are two types of common clinical tests: random-dot stereotesting and contour stereotesting.
 Random-dot stereotesting uses images of stereo figures embedded in a background of random dots.
 Contour stereo tests use images in which the targets presented to each eye are separated horizontally.

 Random-dot stereo tests

-For example, stereopsis ability can be tested with the Lang Stereo Test, which consists of a random-dot stereogram on which a series of parallel strips cylindrical lenses are printed in certain shapes, which represent the images which each eye sees in these areas, separate from each other. similar to a hologram.
+Stereopsis ability can be tested with the Lang stereotest.
+It consists of a random-dot stereogram on which a series of parallel strips cylindrical lenses are printed in certain shapes, which represent the images which each eye sees in these areas, separate from each other, similar to a hologram.
 Without stereopsis, the image appears as a field of random dots, but the shapes become visible with increasing stereopsis and generally consist of a cat (indicating that a stereopsis of 1200 arc seconds of retinal disparity is possible), a star (600 arc seconds), and a car (550 arc seconds).
 To standardize the results, the image should be viewed at a distance of 40 cm from the eye and exactly in the frontoparallel plane.
-While most random dot stereotests, such as the Random Dot "E" stereotest or the TNO stereotest, require special glasses (i.e., polarized or red-green lenses), the Lang stereotest works without special glasses, making it easier to use with young children.
+While most random-dot stereotests, such as the Random Dot "E" stereotest or the TNO stereotest, require special glasses (i.e., polarized or red-green lenses), the Lang stereotest works without special glasses, making it easier to use with young children.